Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 **Step 3**

 - *Exported files*
 The exported file(s) are displayed and can be downloaded by clicking the file name(s).
+By default, the downloaded exported file(s) is saved in the *Downloads* folder of your device.

 - [CONTINUE]